Airport staff at London's Heathrow to strike in run-up to World Cup | Business

 Other airlines including Virgin, Singapore Airlines, Cathay-Pacific and Emirates will also be hit, Unite said. dnata said it was implementing contingency plans to minimise disruption from the walkouts, and that it was committed to reaching a "mutually acceptable agreement for all parties".

 "The increase in salary suggested by Unite is irresponsible and would undoubtedly impact our business' ability to operate in the best interest of our workforce in the long term," dnata said, adding that its UK airport operations business was making a loss each month due to challenging conditions.
-Menzies did not immediately respond to an e-mailed request for a comment.
+Menzies said it was willing to continue pay discussions, adding that Unite was refusing to join the discussions.

 Heathrow, the country's busiest airport, said it was in talks with its airline partners on what contingency plans they could implement to support their ground handling if the strikes were to go ahead.
 "Our priority is to ensure passengers are not disrupted by airline ground handler shortages," said the airport.